 Cinnamon is a hormone healthy food known to support blood sugar regulation and reduce insulin resistance so I add it to all kinds of foods for flavor and health benefits.

-Eggs are a good source of folate, omega-3 fatty acids, and other nutrients that support lowered androgens, which are particularly pesky with my PCOS.
+Eggs are a good source of folate, omega-3 fatty acids, and other nutrients (Healthline) that support lowered androgens, which are particularly pesky with my PCOS.
 And of course, eggs add protein!

-Pumpkin is full of fiber, antioxidants, and vitamins and minerals that make it fabulous to include in any PCOS fall breakfast recipe.
+Pumpkin is full of fiber, antioxidants, and vitamins and minerals (WebMD) that make it fabulous to include in any PCOS fall breakfast recipe.

 For more hormone loving breakfast recipes, check out my Greek yogurt parfaits, scrambled egg bites, and banana nut oatmeal cups!